Video Lighting Guide Part 3: Basic Lighting Setups

 4-point lighting setup with key light fill backlighting and background lights

-Background lights are often used to add depth to a scene or to create or add to a particular atmosphere.
+Background lights are often used to add depth to a scene or to create a particular atmosphere.

 How to create vastly different moods with just one light source